michaelfilletti/myrepository/README.md

 - Support Vector Regression from scratch (without packages)

+- Logistic Regression from scratch (without packages)

 - Predicting Bankruptcy using News Articles and Financial Data

 - Classifying Sportsbook Customers using Gaussian Process Classification

 - Football Game Predictor

+- Investigating the impact Brexit had on the GBP/EUR exchange rate

+- SciPi: Creating a big data tool (using Apache Spark & Graphframes) to allows users better understand topics and keywords